g-gle-a/gerardo/README.md

 # gerardo

-This  small project simulates a "brownian motion.... a drop composed by several molecules start to move ramdously. after some iterations molecules start to collide each other, assuming elastic collisions, de balls move in opossite directions.
-The collision is noted by colour changes of the spheres.
-The initial and slightly different code was dropped from internet.
+This  small project is a draft for my future web page.
+It was made after taking a course in front-end development (not finished, due to some events).